GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/test-templates-basic.md

 ## Next steps

 - Delete any resources you created just to follow this tutorial.
-- Learn how to automate tests and monitor regressions in the next tutorial (coming soon!).
+- Learn how to automate tests and monitor regressions in the [next tutorial](test-templates-automated).
 - Explore our other documents in [docs/](/docs/).